Gzip

+gzip is a file format and a file compression program.
+The program uses the Deflate algorithm to compress and decompress a single file using the gzip file format.

+gzip was released in 1992 as a free software replacement for the compress program because its compression algorithm, LZW, was covered by patents from Unisys and IBM, which did not expire until 2003 and 2004.
+Jean-Loup Gailly designed the gzip file format, which was later specified by RFC 1952, and originally wrote the gzip program.
+Mark Adler wrote the decompression part. gzip is now developed by the GNU project.

 As the file format can be decompressed via a streaming algorithm, it is commonly used in stream-based technology such as Web protocols, data interchange and ETL (in standard pipes).

 File format

-A gzip file (described in the table below) contains a 10-byte header, optional extra header fields, a DEFLATE-compressed payload and an 8-byte trailer.

-gzip is based on the DEFLATE algorithm, which is a combination of LZ77 and Huffman coding.
-DEFLATE was intended as a replacement for LZW and other patent-encumbered data compression algorithms which, at the time, limited the usability of the compress utility and other popular archivers.

 gzip can be combined with the tar program to compress multiple files.

+A gzip file (described in the table below) consists of a 10-byte header, optional extra header fields, Deflate-compressed data, and an 8-byte trailer.

 Although multiple streams may be concatenated (gzipped files are simply decompressed concatenated as if they were originally one file), normally only a single file is compressed.
 Compressed archives are typically created by assembling collections of files into a single tar archive (also called tarball), and then compressing that archive with gzip.
-The final compressed file usually has the extension .tar.gz or .tgz.
+The final compressed file usually has the extension .tar.gz, .tgz, .gz, or .gzip.

 gzip is not to be confused with the ZIP archive format, which also uses DEFLATE.
 The ZIP format can hold collections of files without an external archiver, but is less compact than compressed tarballs holding the same data, because it compresses files individually and cannot take advantage of redundancy between files (solid compression).

 The gzip file format is also not to be confused with that of the compress utility, based on LZW, with extension .Z; however, the gunzip utility is able to decompress .Z files.